crespo/crespo/README.md

 ## Hi there! 👋

-- 🗣 Ask me about Java, Problem Solving or really anything!

 - 👨‍💻 Working as a back-end developer @ [Locus Custom Software](https://locus.software/)

 - 📫 Reach me here: